Banda Calypso Ao Vivo em São Paulo

-Ao Vivo em São Paulo (Live in São Paulo in English) is the fifth album of Banda Calypso also being the first DVD the band.
-It was recorded in São Paulo on December 17, 2003, in the shows house Patativa, to an audience of over 30,000 people, this meets the hits of the first 3 discs the band.
-It was released April 2004.
+Ao Vivo em São Paulo (Live in São Paulo in English) is the second live album by Brazilian group Banda Calypso, which was released on November 2003, by Calypso Produções.
+It was recorded in São Paulo on August 27, 2003, in the shows house Patativa, to an audience of over 30,000 people, this meets the hits of the first 3 albums the band.
+The album selling over 500,000 units in the Brazil.